Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Conclusions and Future Work

 Our method enhances the real-time perception capabilities of mobile robotic systems in large-scale scenarios.
-However, there are still several limitations, which we aim to address in future work.
-(1) Compactness: We currently do not impose constraints on map size, which may result in large memory usage.
+However, several limitations remain for future work.
+(1) Map Compactness: We currently do not impose constraints on map size, which may result in large memory usage.
 It is worth investigating to reduce the number of Gaussians while maintaining the map quality.
 (2) Geometric Accuracy: There remains a trade-off between visual quality and geometric accuracy.
 We aim to further improve geometric precision without sacrificing visual fidelity.
 (3) Applicability in Giga Scene: In extremely large-scale environments, our system may accumulate pose drift over time.
 We plan to introduce loop closures to mitigate this issue.
-(4) Integration with Foundation Models: Leveraging foundation models for feed-forward Gaussian prediction, combined with generative models, presents a promising direction for improving novel view synthesis performance in out-of-sequence scenarios.
+(4) Integration with Foundation Models: A promising direction involves leveraging foundation models for feed-forward Gaussian prediction, combined with generative models, to improve novel view synthesis performance in out-of-sequence scenarios.